-- Yes, the sub-fund considers the following principal adverse impacts on sustainability factors from Annex I of the Commission Delegated Regulation (EU) 2022/1288 supplementing the SFDR: - Greenhouse gas (GHG) emissions (no. 1); - Carbon footprint (no. 2); - GHG intensity of investee companies (no. 3); - Exposure to companies active in the fossil fuel sector (no. 4); - Violations of United Nations Global Compact principles and OECD Guidelines for Multinational Enterprises (no. 10); and - Exposure to controversial weapons (no. 14).
+- Yes, the sub-fund considers the following principal adverse impacts on sustainability factors from Annex I of the Commission Delegated Regulation (EU) 2022/1288 supplementing the SFDR: - •Greenhouse gas (GHG) emissions (no. 1); - Carbon footprint (no. 2); - •GHG intensity of investee companies (no. 3); - •Exposure to companies active in the fossil fuel sector (no. 4); - •Violations of the United Nations Global Compact principles and OECD Guidelines for Multinational Enterprises (no. 10); and - •Exposure to controversial weapons (no. 14).

-The aforementioned principal adverse impacts are considered by applying the exclusions as outlined in the section "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?".
+The aforementioned principal adverse impacts are considered by investing in targets funds that are aligned with the PAB-Exclusions and/or by applying the exclusions as outlined in the section "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?".
 The investment strategy does not apply a dedicated steering mechanism of the values of principal adverse impact indicators at overall portfolio level.